saikumarmk/website/urara/guide-to-tech-3/+page.md

 - [The Tech Interview Handbook](https://www.techinterviewhandbook.org/software-engineering-interview-guide/)
 - [interviewing.io](https://interviewing.io), has a range of videos and guides if you scroll to the bottom of the page
+- Cracking the Coding Interview - while it may be on the older end, it has a lot of advice for the entire process, and I absolutely recommend reading it.

 ## Conclusion